BalintDezso/PhotoSearch/readme.md

 - Do a performance optimization to fetch a lower resolution image to display in the collection view and fetch a high quality one when the user taps on it without compromising the fluidity.
 - Introduce authentication and allow the user to favorite photos they like.
 - A share feature that allows the user to share the photo on a social media platform of their choice.
+- Introduce a logging framework to introduce more detailed logging.